 - I decided that no unpromoted piece should be able to move backward.

-Chess variants are never quintessential, you'll have to make choices, and these were the a priori ones I made.
+Chess variants are never essential, you'll have to make choices, and these were the a priori ones I made.
 Prepare well and all goes well: the pieces weren't too difficult after that.
 Even silver and gold presented themselves in a logical way without deviating too much from their Shogi counterparts.

 In the spirit of Chess I made the rooks stronger than the bishops and knights: if I had allowed them only the two squares adjacent to the lance move, they would have ended up having about the same strenghts as a bishop and a knight, or even slightly weaker.
 That led me to reconsider rook promotion: because the rook was stronger than the other pieces and would thus profit less from promotion to gold, I decided for the natural solution of promoting the 'forward rook' to a full rook, keeping intact the 'backward lance' for all promoted pieces.